Saskatoon travel guide

 Renting a car in Saskatoon

-Expect to pay C$ 1.93 per litre in Saskatoon (average price from the past 30 days).
-Depending on the size of your rental car, filling up the tank will cost between C$ 23.06 and C$ 30.74.
-Compact (Class Compact Car or similar) is the most popular car type to rent in Saskatoon, while also 67% cheaper than other types, on average.
+Expect to pay C$ 1.87 per litre in Saskatoon (average price from the past 30 days).
+Depending on the size of your rental car, filling up the tank will cost between C$ 22.41 and C$ 29.88.
+The most frequently booked car type in Saskatoon is Mini (Dodge Grand Caravan or similar).
+If you’re looking to save money, though, keep in mind that Luxury rental cars (Volvo V90 or similar) are, on average, 65% cheaper than other rental car types in the city.

-Expect to pay C$ 1.93 per litre in Saskatoon (average price from the past 30 days).
-Depending on the size of your rental car, filling up the tank will cost between C$ 23.06 and C$ 30.74.
-Compact (Class Compact Car or similar) is the most popular car type to rent in Saskatoon, while also 67% cheaper than other types, on average.
+Expect to pay C$ 1.87 per litre in Saskatoon (average price from the past 30 days).
+Depending on the size of your rental car, filling up the tank will cost between C$ 22.41 and C$ 29.88.
+The most frequently booked car type in Saskatoon is Mini (Dodge Grand Caravan or similar).
+If you’re looking to save money, though, keep in mind that Luxury rental cars (Volvo V90 or similar) are, on average, 65% cheaper than other rental car types in the city.